jcarley/cli/Docs.md

 INSERT INTO mytable (id, val) values ('1', 'test');
 ```

 and stored it at `./db.sql` you could import this into your database service.
-If you are initializing your database, you will want to use the `-w` option as this will first remove all data in your database and then perform the import.
 When import data into mongo, you may specify the database and collection to import into using the `-d` and `-c` flags respectively.
 Regardless of a successful import or not, the logs for the import will be printed to the console when the import is finished.
 Here is a sample command

 ```
 catalyze db import db01 ./db.sql